 Losses due to credit card fraud can add up to over R 450 million per year in South Africa.
 It is also known to be the root cause of many grey hairs.

-To help you understand card fraud, we’ve asked our VP of Risk & Data, James, and the Lorax to explain how it happens and what you can do to protect your business.
+To help you understand card fraud, we’ve asked our VP of Risk & Data, James to explain how fraud happens and what you can do to protect your business.

 What happens when a customer uses a fraudulent card?

-Let’s illustrate the fraud process using the Loraxes friends – Grinch and Cat:
+Let’s illustrate the fraud process using 2 characters – The Grinch and The Cat:

 1. The Grinch steals a card from “Cat in the Hat” (Because Cat has no pockets).